aws-samples/genai-llm-cpu-sagemaker/README.md

 You need to create an AWS account profile in ~/.aws/credentials for the designated AWS account, if you don’t already have one.
 The profile needs to have sufficient permissions to run an [AWS Cloud Development Kit](https://aws.amazon.com/cdk/) (AWS CDK) stack.
 We recommend removing the profile when you’re finished with the testing.
 For more information about creating an AWS account profile, see [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).

 Python 3.11.x or later has to be installed on a machine to run CDK code.
-You will also need to install AWS CDK CLI as per [documentation](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html).
+You will also need to install AWS CDK CLI as per [documentation](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html) and [bootstrap](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html) your environment.

 ### Deploying from Cloud9 instance

-If you don't want to install the necessary software locally you can spin up [Cloud9](https://docs.aws.amazon.com/cloud9/latest/user-guide/create-environment-main.html) instance that already have all necessary software preinstalled.
+If you don't want to install the necessary software locally you can spin up [Cloud9](https://docs.aws.amazon.com/cloud9/latest/user-guide/create-environment-main.html) instance that already have all necessary software preinstalled, however if this is your first CDK deployment in the account and/or region you will need to [bootstrap](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html) your environment.

 ## CDK deployment
 ### To Create Resources / Deploy Stack